Backtesting and optimization

 Optimization can be done in the market data but over-optimization could only mean curve fitting.
-In other words, if you over-optimize any price data the backtest results will be fantastic because the moving average is optimized to produce best results but it is likely to produce very poor results in the future because future is never alike the past.
+In other words, if you over-optimize any price data the backtest results will be fantastic because the moving average is optimized to produce the best results but it is likely to produce very poor results in the future because the future is never like the past.

 Optimization and backtesting are two different things.
 Optimization is finding the best parameter for your indicator and backtesting is the test of how those parameters performed in the different market data.
 If you want to develop a robust strategy your backtesting should produce consistent results over a wide range of asset classes and time frames.